Valkyria Chronicles 4: Development

 The game was produced by Kei Mikami, who was involved in the production of Valkyria Revolution, and directed by Kohei Yamashita.
 The game's soundtrack was written by series composer Hitoshi Sakimoto, with the main theme, "Light Up My Life", being composed by Shilo and written and performed by Mai Kuraki.

 The development began around the end of 2015, after Yamashita had finished planning the project.
 From the start, the developers had the goal to build a worldwide audience for the Valkyria Chronicles series, with the concept of returning to the style of the original Valkyria Chronicles game while building upon developments from later games in the series: whereas the PlayStation Portable game Valkyria Chronicles II had been developed specifically with a Japanese audience in mind due to the popularity of the platform in that region, with "fantastical" characters and a school setting, Valkyria Chronicles 4 uses a more grounded military setting with characters intended to feel like real people.

 In preparation for the game, the development team studied records of World War II troops, and used them as reference material.
 As part of the project, the developers began with developing Valkyria Chronicles Remastered for the PlayStation 4, to allow players to experience the main series' gameplay on a modern platform.
 Mikami states that the game touches on what was happening to the rest of Europa during the war.
 For the Japanese release, a series anniversary downloadable content pack was released, which includes a 25 track soundtrack CD that includes musical tracks from all four games.

 Promotion

 To promote the game's release in Japan, Sony released limited edition PlayStation 4 consoles themed around the game.

 Reception

-Valkyria Chronicles 4 has aggregate scores of 82/100 for the Switch, 83/100 for the PC, and 85/100 for the PS4 on Metacritic, signifying "generally favorable reviews".
+Valkyria Chronicles 4 received "generally favorable reviews", according to review aggregator Metacritic.